Can We Infer Confidential Properties of Training Data from LLMs?: Technical Appendices and Supplementary Material

 \section{Technical Appendices and Supplementary Material}

-The organization of this appendix is as below: \begin{itemize} \item In Section \ref{subsec:labeling}, we present the details of the labeling process of our benchmark, including the prompts we use to create labels using ChatGPT-4o and the details of the manual inspection. \item In Section \ref{subsec:perplexity}, we present the details of the shadow model attack with perplexity. \item In Section \ref{subsec:ablation}, we present additional ablation study on the impact of the hyperparameters in our proposed attacks.
+The organization of this appendix is as below: \begin{itemize} \item In Section \ref{subsec:labeling}, we present the details of the labeling process of our benchmark, including the prompts we use to create labels using ChatGPT-4o and the details of the manual inspection. \item In Section \ref{subsec:experiment setup}, we present the experimental setup, including fine-tuning details, model performance, and details of the baseline attacks. \item In Section \ref{subsec:ablation}, we present additional ablation study on the impact of the hyperparameters in our proposed attacks.
 For the word-frequency attack, we study the number of keywords and the number of shadow models over three model architectures and two modes.
 For the generation attack, we study the number of generated samples and the effect of individual prompts.
-We also present some selected keywords being used in the main table. \item In Section \ref{subsec:experiment setup}, we present the experimental setup, including model performance, fine-tuning parameters and details of the baseline attacks. \end{itemize}
+We also present some selected keywords being used in the main table. \item In Section \ref{susec: defense}, we include a simple defense mechanisms.